EarlGlynn/earlglynn.github.io/R/input-output/readcsv-writecsv/index.md

 This trick can be used to read selected columns from a mulitmillion-row file that would otherwise fill available memory.

-7. Writing CSV files from data.frame
+7. Writing CSV file from data.frame
 ------------------------------------

 The default *write.csv* adds some information that may not be in the original file.